fisheggg/mir-aio/README.md

 #### Step 0: Check your device
  - Make sure your computer is running ubuntu 18.04. (guide: https://www.linuxtechi.com/ubuntu-18-04-lts-desktop-installation-guide-screenshots/)
- - If you want to use GPU, make sure you have one. (must be NVIDIA)
+ - If you want to use GPU, make sure you update the NVIDIA driver version to at least 440.33. (must be NVIDIA) (guide: https://www.cyberciti.biz/faq/ubuntu-linux-install-nvidia-driver-latest-proprietary-driver/)

 #### Step 1: Install Docker
  - Run the following commands in your terminal: